henriettetuombe/EcoGuard1/README.md

 ### Prerequisites

-- Python 3.x installed on your system
+- PHP installed on your system
-- PostgreSQL installed and running on your machine
+- MySQL installed and running on your machine
 - Git installed on your system

 ### Installation